tkseagull/tkseagull.github.io/README.md

 I website that displays interesting trending thoughts.
 Powered by Reddit.

+Bug: It only displays the contents on certain browsers.